-In my post “practice the art of listening” I talked about the importance of listening.
+In my post “practice the art of listening” I discussed the importance of listening.
 Listen to your partner.
 Listen more than you speak.
-Don’t assume you know what he/she is going to say.
-Don’t be afraid to ask for clarification, if you don’t understand what’s been shared, don’t be afraid to ask for clarification.
-Allow your partner to speak freely without judgment or condemnation.
-He/she will be comfortable sharing just about anything with you.
+Don’t assume you know what’s going to be said.
+If you don’t understand what’s been shared, don’t be afraid to ask for clarification.
+Allow your partner to speak freely, without judgment.
+You’ll be that safe place for your partner to comfortable sharing just about anything with you.

 Don’t edit yourself to fit what you THINK your partner wants you to be.
 Be the best version of yourself and it will keep your confidence level high.
-If your partner is uncomfortable with the authentic, it’s time to re-think the relationship.
+If your partner is uncomfortable with the real you, it’s time to re-think the relationship.

 It’s a wrap

 Sharing your life with someone has many challenges.
 Constant worry, lack of trust and discontent are sure fire ways to erode your self-confidence in your relationship.
 Don’t sweat the small stuff in your relationship.
 Don’t allow your partner to take you for granted or vice-versa.
 Express your love and show gratitude towards your partner.
 More often than not, this has a positive impact on the longevity of your relationship.

 What do you do to have self-confidence in your relationship?

 If you’re tired of feeling like you’re not good enough – you’ll benefit from my FREE strategy session.
 Contact me today.
 You’ll be glad you did.